higepon/predictors/README.md

 # What is this?
-Some predictor implmentations on collaborative filtering algorithms.
+Some predictor implmentations using collaborative filtering algorithms.

 # Building and Running Mona
 ## Requirements